 Women with Latitude finished off the year in collaboration with the Solstice Singers, a mixed group of swing singers.
 The concert was held on 21st November and raised considerable funds for the new Syrian refugee families arriving into SA from Christmas 2015.

 The highlight of 2015 was on 5th August when Women with Latitude backed Dr G Yunupingu during his Gospel Songs Tour at the Adelaide Festival Theatre.
 This opportunity came through our fabulous Music Director, Libby O’Donovan and became her farewell to the group.
-Here is a picture and some reviews from the night: The Clothesline; GLAM Adelaide; In Daily; Broadway World
+Here are some reviews from the night: The Clothesline; GLAM Adelaide; In Daily; Broadway World

 NB: Like the rest of Australia, Women with Latitude were incredibly saddened by the news of Dr Yunupingu’s recent passing and wish to offer our sympathy to all those closest to him.